Asda: Chosen By You

 In 2010, Asda relaunched its mid-tier Asda own label brand.
-Asda announced that it would be scrapping the "Chosen By You" brand starting in 2016 and most food products are being moved to a "by Asda" brand.
+Asda announced that it would be scrapping the Chosen By You brand starting in 2016 and most food products are being moved to a By Asda brand.

 George clothing

 Asda has its own range of clothing known as George, which was created and trialled in selected stores in 1989, and officially launched and rolled out to the main superstore estate in 1990.
 It replaced the older Asdale/Asda clothing labels of the 1970s and 1980s.
 This is marketed as quality fashion clothing at affordable prices.
 Walmart also sells the George brand in Argentina, Canada, China, India, Japan, Mexico, and the US (and in South Korea until Walmart pulled out of that market).
 George clothing is also sold at four stand alone dedicated stores in Malta, the first of which opened in 2013.
 George is a participant in the Sustainable Clothing Action Plan (SCAP), the ambition of which is to improve the sustainability of clothing throughout its life cycle by helping to reduce the impacts of carbon, water and waste across the fashion sector.
 The label is named after George Davies, founder of Next, who was its original chief designer.
-Davies himself parted company with Asda in 2000 and is no longer associated with the brand.
+Davies parted company with Asda in 2000 and is no longer associated with the brand.

 In 2005, Asda stated that the George range was a £1.75 billion business, including sales from Walmart stores in the United States and Germany.
-Mintel estimate that George is the fourth-largest retailer of clothing in the United Kingdom, after Marks & Spencer, the Arcadia Group and Next.
+Mintel estimates that George is the fourth-largest retailer of clothing in the United Kingdom, after Marks & Spencer, the Arcadia Group and Next.

-Asda was the first supermarket to stock wedding dresses.
+In 2007, Asda was the first supermarket to stock wedding dresses.
 Part of the George line, they cost £60 while adult bridesmaid dresses ranged between £30 and £35, at launch.